slackapi/deno-slack-sdk/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest new functionality to this project
+about: Suggest a new feature for this project
 title: '[FEATURE] <title>'
 ---